Nexis-Network/homepage/content/docs/connect/connection-errors.md

 updatedOn: '2023-10-19T23:10:12.816Z'
 ---

-This topic describes how to resolve connection errors you may encounter when using Exzo Network.
+This topic describes how to resolve connection errors you may encounter when using Nexis Network.
 The errors covered include:

 - [The endpoint ID is not specified](#the-endpoint-id-is-not-specified)
 - [Password authentication failed for user](#password-authentication-failed-for-user)